Whatsapp Icon

 What are the symptoms of ONJ?

 Symptoms can include pain, swelling, infection of the gums and jaw, loose teeth, and exposed bone.
-It's important for cancer patients to report these symptoms to their healthcare provider immediately for early diagnosis and management.
+Cancer patients need to report these symptoms to their healthcare provider immediately for early diagnosis and management.

 How can ONJ be prevented in cancer patients?